A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 To the individual lens on Amazon

-The alternative kit lens: Sony / Zeiss 24-70 mm, f/4
+The better kit lens: Sony / Zeiss 24-70 mm, f/4

 An all-around satisfying and high-quality lens with Zeiss technology for everyday use.

-For this lens the kit offers are especially interesting.
-The Sony Alpha 7II with the 24-70 mm lens is available for about 1,700 euros.
+Kit offers for this lens are particularly attractive.
+The Sony Alpha 7 II with the 24-70 mm lens is available for about 1,700 euros.

-The biggest zoom lens: Sony 24-105 mm, f/4
+A bigger zoom lens: Sony 24-105 mm, f/4

-For video recording: Sony 28-135 mm, f/4
+For recording video: Sony 28-135 mm, f/4

 With a weight of 1.2 kg and a price of about 2,000 euros, this lens is primarily intended for use as a specialized tool for professional video recording.

-Travel zoom: Sony 24-240 mm, f/3.5-6.3
+The travel zoom lens: Sony 24-240 mm, f/3.5-6.3

 The SEL24240 is an all-rounder for on the road.
 It has the largest zoom range of all full-frame E-mount lenses.

 While it can’t rival a specialized lens in terms of quality, it’s still a great choice for traveling.
-It’s currently priced at around 850 euros.
+It’s currently priced at around 800 euros.

 Wide angle lenses for the Alpha 7 series

-Wide angle zoom lens: Sony / Zeiss 16-35 mm, f/4
+Zeiss 16-35 mm, f/4

 The maximum aperture is f/4, which is perfectly fine for a wide angle.
 The zoom range of 16-35 mm gives you a lot of flexibility for different situations, so you can leave this lens on the camera a lot of the time.

-This lens is currently priced at around 1,200 euros.
+This lens is currently priced at around 1,100 euros.

-Of course all this has its price, and it’s quite steep at about 2,600 euros.
+Of course all this has its price, and it’s quite steep at about 2,300 euros.

-Ultra wide-angle lens: Sony 12-24 mm, f/4
+Sony 12-24 mm, f/4

-For a long time there were hardly any alternatives for full-format cameras with an E-Mount in the field of wide-angle lenses, but now Sony has finally added one to its range.
+For a long time there were hardly any alternatives for full-format cameras with an E-mount in the field of wide-angle lenses, but now Sony has finally added one to its range.

 This 12-24 mm lens is an ultra wide-angle lens that meets the highest demands.
-The price for this lens is about 1,900 euros, so it’s not exactly a bargain.
+The price for this lens is about 1,600 euros, so it’s not exactly a bargain.

 Telephoto lenses for the Alpha 7 series

-The lightest zoom: Sony 70-300 mm, f/4.5-5.6
+The lightest zoom lens: Sony 70-300 mm, f/4.5-5.6

 This lens offers a larger zoom range with a focal length of 70-300 mm.
 The downside is the underwhelming aperture between f/4.5 and 5.6.